Creating a last will and testament in Florida

 Often, someone creates a living trust agreement but neglects to convey their individually owned assets to the trustee during their lifetime.
 After death, the trust owns no assets to administer as the trustmaker had directed in the trust agreement.

-A “pour over” will funds the decedent’s living trust after death.
+A “pour over” will fund the decedent’s living trust after death.
 The pour-over will bequeaths individually owned assets to the decedent’s living trust rather than to their individual heirs.
 In other words, the pour-over will appoints the living trust as its heir.
 The will says that any assets in the decedent’s name (assets that haven’t yet been put in the trust) are “poured over” to the living trust.

 A pour-over will administers the decedent’s assets through a probate proceeding; the assets are legally conveyed to the trustee of the living trust at the conclusion of the probate.
 The best practice is to transfer assets to the living trust before death to avoid the delay and expense of probating a pour-over will.

-Free Will Templates
+Buying Free Will Templates

 The benefits of hiring an attorney to prepare your will include: